fukurosan/Jhaystack/docs/README.md

 # Getting started

 ## What is Jhaystack?
-Jhaystack is a lightweight JavaScript JSON search engine.
+Jhaystack is a lightweight JavaScript search engine.

 ?> The word Jhaystack is a play of words with "JS-Stack", and was coined because it `helps you find a needle in a JS-Stack`.